Embracing data-informed decision making

 Technology is helping us deal with change in so many facets.
 We are very data informed.
 We don't like the phrase data-driven, because data doesn't really drive anything.
 It's the information that we need in order to make better decisions in what we're doing.
 We want to be informed in our decision-making process.

 We used a heat model for that.
-So, we color coded everything.
+So, we colour coded everything.
 Green are our outstanding areas.
 Reds obviously are not.
 And my staff and faculty laugh, because I always say nobody was green across the board, but nobody has red across the board.
 That has broken down a lot of those data pieces and those data silos.

 The English department, and the math department, and those other courses, how are they fitting?
 How come our students are not going in and getting those classes and graduating on time?
 So, it's opened up a lot of questions that our faculty and our staff want to work our way through.